awsdocs/amazon-s3-developer-guide/doc_source/selecting-content-from-objects.md

 The following limits apply when using Amazon S3 Select:
 + The maximum length of a SQL expression is 256 KB\.
 + The maximum length of a record in the result is 1 MB\.

+Additional limitations apply when using Amazon S3 Select with Parquet objects:
++ Amazon S3 Select supports only columnar compression using GZIP or Snappy\.
+Amazon S3 Select doesn't support whole\-object compression for Parquet objects\.
++ Amazon S3 Select doesn't support Parquet output\.
+You must specify the output format as CSV or JSON\.
++ The maximum uncompressed block size is 256 MB\.
++ The maximum number of columns is 100\.
++ You must use the data types specified in the object's schema\.
++ Selecting on a repeated field returns only the last value\.

 ## Constructing a Request<a name="selecting-content-from-objects-contructing-request"></a>